SudoDotDog/Brontosaurus/docs/document/global-configuration.md

 # Global Configuration

-This Work in Progress document introduce global preference configuration of Brontosaurus.
+This Work in Progress document introduces the global preference configuration of Brontosaurus.

 ## Styling

-Most of application styling configuration can be also set through global preference setting.
+Most application styling configuration can also be set through a global preference setting.
 They are:

 -   globalAvatar
 -   globalBackgroundImages
 -   globalHelpLink
 -   globalPrivacyPolicy

-These items shown as:
+These items are shown as:

 ```json
 {